Andy-xiong6/bipedal_locomotion_isaaclab/README.md

 ```bash
 python -m pip install -e exts/pointfoot
 ```
+## Set up IDE (Optional)

+To setup the IDE, please follow these instructions:

+- Run VSCode Tasks, by pressing `Ctrl+Shift+P`, selecting `Tasks: Run Task` and running the `setup_python_env` in the drop down menu.
+When running this task, you will be prompted to add the absolute path to your Isaac Sim installation.

+If everything executes correctly, it should create a file .python.env in the `.vscode` directory.
+The file contains the python paths to all the extensions provided by Isaac Sim and Omniverse.
+This helps in indexing all the python modules for intelligent suggestions while writing code.

 ## Training the pointfoot agent
 - Use the `scripts/rsl_rl/train.py` script to train the robot directly, specifying the task: